JohnAlicastro/ups-build/README.md

 ---

-2 - cd INTO stepzen AND RUN THE FOLLOWING COMMAND TO SPIN UP STEPZEN
+2 - cd INTO stepzen AND RUN THE FOLLOWING COMMAND TO SPIN UP STEPZEN ENDPOINT DEPLOYER

 ```
 stepzen start